Cyclolobus

-Clyclolobus is a smooth, essentially involute subdiscoidal goniatitid ammonoid that has sutures with a bifurcate ventral lobe, flared outwardly at the end, in which the halves may be secondarily trifurfate, ending in sharp, narrow projections.
+Clyclolobus is a smooth, essentially involute subdiscoidal goniatitid ammonoid that has sutures with a bifurcate ventral lobe, flared outwardly at the end, in which the halves may be secondarily trifurcated, ending in sharp, narrow projections.
 Lateral sutural elements follow an acuate line that swings first to the front, then sharply to the rear before becoming hidden by the next whorl.
 Saddles are narrow, cumulous in appearance with short, irregular, rounded sub-endings.
-Ventro-lateal lobes are trifurcate with pointed, thorn-like projections.
+Ventro-lateal lobes are trifurcate with pointed, thornlike projections.